jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/system-architecture/sequencediagrams.md

 sequenceDiagram
    # initialize actors and participants
    actor user as User
-   participant homePage as Home Page participant beaconCreationPage as Beacon Creation Page participant apiMiddleware as API Middleware participant database as Database
+   participant homePage as HomePage participant createBeaconPage as CreateBeaconPage participant apiMiddleware as API Middleware participant database as Database